-The MACCity emission data (Granier et al., 2011) used for these simulations describe an increase in emissions of tropospheric ozone precursors over the period 1979-2009 which leads to enhanced chemical production, particularly at the surface in the vicinity of key emissions hotspots.
+The MACCCity emission database used for these simulations describe an increase in emissions of tropospheric ozone precursors over the period 1979-2009 in (Morgenstern et al., 2017) which leads to enhanced chemical production, particularly at the surface in the vicinity of the emissions.
 Deposition, which occurs via various processes close to the surface, also increases over this period, reflecting more closely the increase in ozone production, rather than the tropospheric burden.
 Increases in the ozone burden do lead to an increase in OH and HO2, particularly in the free troposphere, with concomitant increase in chemical destruction via reactions L2 and L3.

-Figure 2: behavior of the fluxes controlling the tropospheric ozone burden. a: Chemical production and loss. (b): Net $(P{Ox}-L{Ox})$ chemical production. (c): Deposition of Ox and NOy. (d): Net STT of ozone.
-Heavy lines show the annual means, and light lines show the piecewise linear fit.
-In (a), the solid line shows Ox chemical production, and the dashed line shows Ox chemical loss.
-Captions show gradient in Tg per year2.
+Figure 2: behaviour of the fluxes controlling the tropospheric ozone burden. a: Chemical production and loss. (b): Net $(P{03}-L{03})$ chemical production. (c): Deposition of Ox and NOy. (d): Net STT of ozone.
+Dots represent the deseasonalized global monthly mean fluxes.
+Dashed lines show annual means.
+Solid lines show a linear fit to the data, based on a break-point of 1994.
+Captions show trend in Tg per year.

-Figures 2a shows the behaviour in the gross global fluxes controlling the ozone burden in both HIST and fODS_LBC.
+Figures 2c and 2d show the behaviour in the gross global fluxes controlling the ozone burden.
 Chemical production and loss were calculated as using reactions P1-P8 and L1-L6 respectively.
-Figure 2b shows the difference between these terms, Net Chemical Production (NCP), while Figures 2c and 2d show deposition and STE of ozone.
 The deposition describes the amount of Ox deposited in wet and dry deposition, and the STE encapsulates the net transport of ozone from the stratosphere into the troposphere.

-In both simulations, there is some interannual variability, with other transient features also apparent.
+There is some interannual variability, with other transient features also apparent.
 These are associated with modes of unforced climate variability, such as ENSO, with peak and trough in ozone production occurring around strong events in the mid 1980s and in 1997.
-These climate events are also present in the NOx and CO emissions used in CCMI refC1SD which represent the fire emissions from these events.
-Spikes in ozone chemical production, loss and deposition can be seen around 1997 which reflect the strong transient increase in emissions of ozone precursors in the MACCity emissions used for these simulations, and which represent the increase in biomass burning that year, particularly around SE Asia.
+These climate events are also present in the NOx and CO emissions used in CCMI REFC1SD which represent the fire emissions from these events.
+Spikes in ozone chemical production, loss and deposition can be seen around 1997 which reflect the strong transient increase in emissions of ozone precursors in the MACCCity emissions used for these simulations, and which represent the increase in biomass burning that year, particularly around SE Asia.
 We examined the effect of these events on the trends and find no statistically significant difference in trends when calculated when the El Nino years are ignored in the analysis.
-Removing 1997 and 1998 from our data, resulted in the early trend changing from -0.53 ± 0.34 Tg per year to -0.59 ± 0.31 Tg per year, and the later trend changing from $+1.07 \pm 0.52$ Tg per year to $+1.10 \pm 0.48$, identical within mutual uncertainty and showing that El Nino has no effect on the retrieved values for the tropospheric ozone burden trend over 1979-2010.
+Removing 1997 and 1998 from our data, resulted in the post-1994 trend changing from $+0.76 \pm 0.12$ Tg per year to $+0.80 \pm 0.11$ Tg per year, identical within mutual uncertainty and showing that El Nino has no effect on the retrieved values for the tropospheric ozone burden trend over 1979-2010.
 Although dynamical effects may also play a part (Voulgarakis et al., 2011), there is little evidence of a transient increase in STE in these integrations around this time.

-Chemical production and loss of tropospheric ozone increase over the entire experiment.
-In HIST, over the period 1979-1996, ozone production increases at a slightly faster rate than loss resulting in an increase in NCP over this period.
-After 1996, losses increase slightly faster than production, leading to a smaller and slightly net negative trend in NCP.
+Between 1979 and 1994, production and loss terms increase at a slightly different rate, with production increasing slightly faster than loss, resulting in an increase in NCP over this period.
+After 1994, the trend in production and loss is more similar, with loss increasing slightly faster, leading to a smaller and slightly net negative trend.
 This partially reflects the behaviour of the precursor emissions, which reach a maximum around 1995 and then decline after this point.
-In HIST, photochemical production of ozone due to lower overhead ozone and higher photolysis rates [Voulgorakis et al., 2013] than in fODS LBC.